ibm-cloud-docs/sap/sap-provision-power-virtual-server-prepare-sles-hana.md

 mount /dev/mapper/$vg_name-$lv_name ${mount}
 echo "/dev/mapper/$vg_name-$lv_name ${mount} xfs defaults 1 2 " >> /etc/fstab
 ```
+{: codeblock}

 The script creates the `/hana/data` mount point and puts it in `/etc/fstab`.

-If HANA scale-out or HA node failover is used, do not add the DATA and LOG file system to `/etc/fstab`.
+If HANA scale-out or HA node failover is used, don't add the DATA and LOG file system to `/etc/fstab`.
 Mounting is done by SAP HANA.
 Always add the `/hana/shared` file system to `fstab`.
 {: important}

 Repeat the same process and update the `pv_size` variable to the next LVM entry that you want to create, update the `lv_name`, and so on.